Skip to main content

 • Create Ticket — Generate support ticket

-The LLM can use any combination of these tools to answer the user’s question.
+The Agent can use any combination of these tools to answer the user’s question.

 What’s Next?